tothemoon-org/extension-blocks/spec.md

-Extension blocks leverage several features of BIP141, BIP143, and BIP144 for transaction opt-in, serialization, verification, and network services, and as such, extension block activation entails BIP141 activation.
+Extension blocks leverage several features of BIP141, BIP143, and BIP144 for transaction opt-in, serialization, verification, and network services, and as such, the extension block includes nearly all features of the said BIPs.

 This specification should be considered an extension and modification to these BIPs.
 Extension blocks are _not_ compatible with BIP141 in its current form,